Magnificent Stradivarius wins third straight Gold Cup - RFI

 "This lad could just do it," Murtagh told ITV Racing.

-Dettori punched the air in delight several times and performed a trademark flying dismount from Stradivarius.
+The rest of the field had few excuses with the 2018 Melbourne Cup winner Cross Counter running on late to be third.

-The rest of the field had few excuses with the 2018 Melbourne Cup winner Cross Counter running on late to be third, while the biggest disappointment was the well-backed Technician.
+"The long-term target has always been the Melbourne Cup," said trainer Charlie Appleby.

-The grey tracked Stradivarius throughout but as they were about to turn into the finishing straight, the white flag went up with champion jockey Oisin Murphy hard at work and he finished second last.
+"What we have seen today, he is back to where he was in Melbourne.

 © 2020 AFP